Ten Ways in Which Your Thinking Can Become Distorted

 Blaming often involves making someone else responsible for choices and decisions that are actually our own responsibility.
 We hold other people responsible for our pain or take the other tack and blame ourselves for every problem.
 In blame systems, we deny our right (and responsibility) to assert our needs, say no, or go elsewhere for what we want.

-Thinkers who are trapped in this distortion have a list of ironclad rules about how they and other people should act.
-People who break the rules anger us and we feel guilty if we violate the rules.
-The rules are right and indisputable and, as a result, we are often in the position of judging and finding fault in ourselves and in others.
+Thinkers trapped in this distortion have a list of ironclad rules about how they and other people should act.
+People who break the rules anger us, and we feel guilty if we violate the rules.
+The rules are right and indisputable, and, as a result, we are often in the position of judging and finding fault in ourselves and in others.
 Cue words indicating the presence of this distortion are should, ought, and must.

-Understanding our thinking styles and how our thinking can potentially be distorted, is a big first step in fine-tuning our decision-making in the workplace.
-Being more aware of how we think and arrive at decisions will ultimately improve internal communications, employee development, and customer relations.
+Understanding your thinking style and how your thinking can potentially be distorted is a big first step in fine-tuning your workplace decision-making.
+Being more aware of how you think and arrive at decisions will ultimately improve internal communications, employee development, and customer relations.

 “To do well in life, we must first think well.” – John Maxwell, Thinking for a Change book excerpt